Course Info

 Course Summary

-For some businesses, transporting goods overseas is a necessity to make the most of cheaper prices in other countries in order to make a profit, or simply to buy in goods which are not available in the home country for sale.
+For some businesses, transporting goods overseas is necessary to take advantage of cheaper prices in other countries, make a profit, or simply buy goods not available in the home country for sale.

-However, getting the goods across the ocean safely can be a tricky task.
-There are a lot of responsibilities that fall on a freight transportation company when it comes to the safe transportation of goods and it’s important to understand your obligations, how to prevent accidents and how to recover when incidents occur.
+However, getting the goods across the ocean safely can be tricky.
+A freight transportation company has many responsibilities regarding the safe transportation of goods, and it’s important to understand your obligations, how to prevent accidents, and how to recover when incidents occur.

-Aside from the health and safety obligations for freight transportation companies, there are laws and regulations in place depending on where you’re transporting from and to and it’s essential to understand the laws in each country to ensure the right documentation is provided.
-If goods are not correctly signed in and out of each country then your freight drivers could be stopped at the border and the goods could be confiscated, which would result in fines for your organisation.
+Aside from the health and safety obligations for freight transportation companies, there are laws and regulations in place depending on where you’re transporting from and to, and it’s essential to understand the laws in each country to ensure the proper documentation is provided.
+If goods are not correctly signed in and out of each country, your freight drivers could be stopped at the border, and the goods could be confiscated, resulting in fines for your organisation.

-It’s essential to train your drivers and distribution staff on how to deal with problems and procedures to ensure their safety, health and wellbeing, and the security of any transported goods.
+Training your drivers and distribution staff to handle problems and procedures to ensure their safety, health, well-being, and the security of any transported goods is essential.

-1. Develop tools and systems which allow you to effectively manage freights in the most productive manner.
+• Develop tools and systems that allow you to manage freights effectively and productively.

-4. Look at the role of the channel tunnel on freight movement.
+• Look at the role of the Channel Tunnel on freight movement.

-7. Create a profitable freight transportation framework that benefits your business and those of your partners.
+• Create a profitable freight transportation framework that benefits your business and your partners.

 This course is designed for anyone who aims to develop a successful freight company or is employed as part of the freight team for overseas goods transportation.
 It is particularly beneficial for:

-This course has been created using a variety of adult learning styles to develop participants’ knowledge about the requirements and responsibilities within an overseas freight company.
+This course has been created using a variety of adult learning styles to develop participants’ knowledge about the requirements and responsibilities of an overseas freight company.

-During this course, you will take part in practical group exercises to explore the outcomes of manual handling, create effective logistical frameworks to ensure the cost-effectivity of your operation, and discover the seriousness of environmental impacts created by your freight operation through presentations and trainer-led seminars.
+During this course, you will participate in practical group exercises to explore the outcomes of manual handling, create effective logistical frameworks to ensure the cost-effectiveness of your operation and discover the severe environmental impacts your freight operation creates through presentations and trainer-led seminars.

 Course Content & Outline